CDAT/cdat-old-site/createvarscratch.md

     # Ok now we are adding "descriptive" attributes that would be useful to remember
     my_array.history='first i created a list and then converted to MV and changed name and type'

     # At this point we should also change the axis but this is for another tutorials
+    # We will  quickly save it into a new file for future use
+    f=cdms.open('results.nc','w')
+    f.write(my_array)
+    f.close()